codecurious-bln/elixir_snake/docs/tutorial/02-draw-a-snake.md

 end
 ```

 Running the game again, we see we have some information about the size of the view port in pixels.
-We can use this information to compute the number of rows and cells in our grid.
+We can use this information to compute the number of rows and columns in our grid.

 When running the game you may have noticed the compiler warning us: